codehbs/hacking-groupme/README.md

 It's a slippery slope after that...
 Remember those reckless jokes you made about your FRC professors?
 Yes, they are coming back to haunt you.

+# Sample App
+For instance, you could create an app like this - https://inchuition.com/pensieve using Groupme APIs.
+See source code here - https://github.com/inchara/groupmeflashback (Look for groupmeparse.js which contains most of the API logic)

+# Steps to create an app
 ## Step 1
 Go to the [GroupMe](http://groupme.com) website for your group